Big-Bee-Network/photogrammetry-short-course/index.md

 # More detailed instructions (including how to fill these variables for an
 # online workshop) are available at
 # https://carpentries.github.io/workshop-template/customization/index.html
-venue: "Big Bee Online hosted by UC Santa Barbara and Macroscopic Solutions"        # brief name of the institution that hosts the workshop without address (e.g., "Euphoric State University")
+venue: "Big Bee Photogrammetry Short Course hosted by UC Santa Barbara and Macroscopic Solutions"        # brief name of the institution that hosts the workshop without address (e.g., "Euphoric State University")
 address: "online"      # full street address of workshop (e.g., "Room A, 123 Forth Street, Blimingen, Euphoria"), videoconferencing URL, or 'online'
 country: "FIXME"      # lowercase two-letter ISO country code such as "fr" (see https://en.wikipedia.org/wiki/ISO_3166-1#Current_codes) for the institution that hosts the workshop
 language: "FIXME"     # lowercase two-letter ISO language code such as "fr" (see https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) for the
 latitude: "45"        # decimal latitude of workshop venue (use https://www.latlong.net/)
 longitude: "-1"       # decimal longitude of the workshop venue (use https://www.latlong.net)
-humandate: "28 April 2021"    # human-readable dates for the workshop (e.g., "Feb 17-18, 2020")
+humandate: "01 September 2022 - 30 September 2022"    # human-readable dates for the workshop (e.g., "Feb 17-18, 2020")
 humantime: "11am - 1p Pacific"    # human-readable times for the workshop (e.g., "9:00 am - 4:30 pm")
 startdate: 2022-09-01      # machine-readable start date for the workshop in YYYY-MM-DD format like 2015-01-01
 enddate: 2022-09-28        # machine-readable end date for the workshop in YYYY-MM-DD format like 2015-01-02